luisrr1590/quaternions_opencl/README.md

 # quaternions_opencl
 A color image processing OpenCL implementation based on the quaternions convolution algorithm by S.J.
-Sangwine.
+Sangwine (1998).

 The masks are based on the Prewitt horizontal edge mask.